Virgil's Roman epic, The Aeneid.

 Rome's longevity: the virtue know in Latin as gravitas, or gravity, a deep-rooted seriousness defines roman character .
 Because of this trait, the Greeks perhaps considered the Romans a dull lot, even unimaginative.
 Even today such notions persist.
-George Lucas satirizes Roman soldiers in his depiction of mindless storm troopers in service to the Emperor in Star Wars.
+In the famous film Star Wars (1977), George Lucas satirizes Roman soldiers in his depiction of mindless storm troopers in service to the Emperor.

-As propaganda, gravitas underscores obedience to authority which was disseminated in literary texts.
+As propaganda, gravitas underscores obedience to authority which was disseminated in mythology.
 In Virgil's underworld, Aeneas' father tells him that Rome's art is not her greatness, but her power to enforce Roman Law throughout the world.

 Roman, remember by your strength to rule